HowTo: ESPEasy / Wemos D1 Mini – Adapt ADC to another maximum voltage

 Thanks. 🙂

-In principle, you need a suitable resistor.
-The Wemos Breakout board's ADC can measure voltages from zero to 3.3V.
-You can use a resistor to convert your sensor's "current signal" into a voltage.
-I skipped that.
+Basically you need a suitable resistance.
+The ADC of the Wemos breakout board can measure voltages from zero to 3.3V.
+You can use a resistor to convert your sensor’s “current signal” into a voltage.
+I've looked over it.
 A 175 ohm resistor should fit.

 You would then have to connect it like this: (The zig-zag line is supposed to represent the resistance.)
 I would also recommend switching a high-impedance (eg 10k) resistor in front of the ADC. 🙂